This article is part of The Ascender, the Highrise platform for articles and resources.

 What makes a great leader?
 What's one skill that defines a great leader?
 What would you do if you were to rise to a leadership position?

-Typical responses might include: Someone who leads by example and inspires others, has great technical skills, has confidence in making tough decisions, good self-management and self-regulation, can understand a combination of different DiSC styles, is approachable, has good communication skills and empathy, or is a great listener.
+Typical responses might include: One who leads by example inspires others, has great technical skills, has confidence in making tough decisions, self-management, a combination of different DiSC styles, is approachable, has good communication skills, empathy, or is a great listener.

 These are typically recommended leadership behaviors that anyone in a leadership role should aspire to have.
 That said, emotional intelligence ranks supreme as a core attribute of great leadership.